ganegroup/ganegroup.github.io/_pages/1stPadova.md

 A. De Vito (Institute for Astrophysics of La Plata, Argentina)

-L. Suad (Institute for Astronomy and Space Science, Argentina)
+L. Suad (Institute for Astronomy and Space Physics, Argentina)

 M. Bersten (Institute for Astrophysics of La Plata, Argentina)